adjust/windows_sdk/README.md

 ### 2. Add capabilities (Windows Phone 8.0 only)

-In the Solution Explorer open the `Properties\WMAppManifest.xml` file, switch to the Capabilities tab and check the `ID_CAP_IDENTITY_DEVICE` checkbox.
+In the Solution Explorer, open the `Properties\WMAppManifest.xml` file, switch to the Capabilities tab and check the `ID_CAP_IDENTITY_DEVICE` checkbox.

 ![][wp_capabilities]

 ### 3. Integrate adjust into your app

-In the Solution Explorer open the file `App.xaml.cs`.
+In the Solution Explorer, open the file `App.xaml.cs`.
 Add the `using AdjustSdk;` statement at the top of the file.

 #### Windows Phone 8.0